+Implementation Guidance 34.2: In the 2012 Applicant Guidebook, in order to succeed in a Community Priority Evaluation, Criterion 1-A stated that a community should have the requisite “awareness and recognition” among its members (“Delineation”).
+The Working Group recommends that this criterion must take into consideration the views of the relevant community-related experts, especially in cases where recognition of the community is not measurable (eg., where such recognition is prevented by national law).

-Implementation Guidance 34.2: In the 2012 Applicant Guidebook, the following text is included under Definitions for CPE Criterion 1-A Delineation: “Notably, as “community” is used throughout the application, there should be: . . . (b) some understanding of the community’s existence prior to September 2007 (when the new gTLD policy recommendations were completed). . .” and “ “Pre-existing” means that a community has been active as such since before the new gTLD policy recommendations were completed in September 2007.”
+Implementation Guidance 34.3: In the 2012 Applicant Guidebook, the following text is included under Definitions for CPE Criterion 1-A Delineation: “Notably, as “community” is used throughout the application, there should be: . . . (b) some understanding of the community’s existence prior to September 2007 (when the new gTLD policy recommendations were completed). . .” and “ “Pre-existing” means that a community has been active as such since before the new gTLD policy recommendations were completed in September 2007.”
 The corresponding section of the CPE Evalution Guidelines states, “The following questions must be scored when evaluating the application: . .
 Has the community been active since at least September 2007?”
 For subsequent procedures, references to “September 2007” should be changed to "the beginning of the then current application submission period."

-Implementation Guidance 34.3: Under Criterion 1-A Delineation, the Evalution Guidelines from the 2012 round include a non-exhaustive list of “elements of straight-forward member definitions.”
+Implementation Guidance 34.4: In the 2012 Applicant Guidebook, the following text is included under definitions for Criterion 1-A Delineation, “ “Delineation” relates to the membership of a community, where a clear and straight-forward membership definition scores high, while an unclear, dispersed or unbound definition scores low.”
+The corresponding Evalution Guidelines from the 2012 round include a non-exhaustive list of “elements of straight-forward member definitions.”
 This list should continue to include elements applicable to economic communities with a formal membership structure, but it should also include elements applicable to communities that are not economic in nature, including linguistic and cultural communities, that have clear and straight-forward membership definition.
+The term “member” in this context should be interpreted broadly enough to include communities that do not have “card carrying” members.
+Further, the Evaluation Guidelines should include provisions that allow communities which are not economic in nature (and which therefore may not have clear and straight-forward membership structure) with an equal opportunity to score a full 2 points on the Delineation Criterion, as well as an opportunity to score a single point if some but not all elements of this Criterion are met.

-Implementation Guidance 34.4: In the 2012 Applicant Guidebook, the following text is included under Definitions for CPE Criterion 1-A Delineation: “ “Organized” implies that there is at least one entity mainly dedicated to the community, with documented evidence of community activities.”
-The interpretation in the Evaluation Guidelines of the term “mainly” should make clear that it is possible for more than one entity to administer a community.
+Implementation Guidance 34.5: In the 2012 Applicant Guidebook, the following text is included under Definitions for CPE Criterion 1-A Delineation: “ “Organized” implies that there is at least one entity mainly dedicated to the community, with documented evidence of community activities.”
+The interpretation in the Evaluation Guidelines of the term “mainly” should make clear that it is possible for more than one entity to administer and/or represent a community.
+The Guidelines should further make clear that an organization that represents a community should be treated on equal footing with one that administers a community.